mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

      no_buff_discards: 25264
 {% endhighlight %}

-There are hundreds of command line tools to chose here but for the sake of simplicity I will focus on the readings of __ethtool__ and also __sar__ (the later because is the most widespread accross systems).
-It is a common place that production environments have proper performance tooling, like stacks combining __collectd__, __prometheus__, __grafana__, or __ganglia__, or an __rrdtool__ derivative.
-One interesting tool to consider is __pcp__ (performance co-pilot [^5]).
-It does not really matter which tool to use as long as one can get the metrics that is after (for a comprehensive list of Linux command line tools check out the mind blowing work of Brendan Gregg [^6][^7]).

-Regarding this point I would mention that the most trustworthy tool when it comes to the NIC counters is the NIC driver itself reported through __ethtool__.
+Regarding this point I would mention that __ethtool__ is the most trustworthy tool when it comes to the NIC counters.

 So now we have observed a specific effect of the reproducer that can shed some further light into the issue.
 In the case of no_buff_discards, it basically indicates that the NIC ran out of space in the RX ring buffers, which can be caused by multiple reasons, but mainly that the RX/TX ring buffer is not properly sized, that the kernel threads supposed to consume this buffer are not doing it fast enough or that flow control if configured, is not working as it should.

 ### 5. Tracing and Packet Captures

+If we got to the point where the stats and performance metrics still are not pointing to a clear culprit for the reported behavior, we may need to delve even deeper into the issue through the use of packet captures or through the tracing of the processes involved.

 Continuing with my previous example, while the issue reproduces, let's assume the system shows a __ksoftirqd__ kernel thread which is consuming 100% of one CPU which clearly looks like some sort of bottleneck.
-There will be situations like this one, where we _really_ want to know what is going on under the hood.
-Understanding what this task is doing on the CPU is a fair next step which may reveal which part of the code is generating the problem.
+There will be situations like this one, where we really want to know what is going on under the hood.
+Understanding what this task is doing on the CPU is a fair next step which may reveal a lot, like which part of the code is generating the problem or involved in the problem.

 From the set of tools that will help in this endeavour **perf** is probably the most powerful one and the one I will resort to the most also.
 I will show other examples like dynamic kernel tracing, using **ftrace**, either through scripting directly or through **trace-cmd** command line tool, or directly interacting with the **debugfs**.
-Another tools worth mentioning are **dropwatch** and **system-tap**.
+Other tools worth mentioning in this step are **dropwatch** and **systemtap**.

 Back to our example, we see **ksoftirqd/X** kernel thread consuming 100% CPU while the issue is reproducing.
 That means that there are either too many softirqs being processed by the same CPU or each softirq is taking too much to be serviced, and in turn that leads to packet drops.
 Note that we will need the kernel-debuginfo package in order for perf to display useful information, otherwise the hex addresses are not translated to function names.
 Also note that we usually have to enable the channel that contains the debug packages for that (i.e. for RHEL7 is **rhel-7-server-debug-rpms**)